LalitPatidar/LalitPatidar.github.io/publications.md

 ---

 ## Journal Articles
+1. Khichar, M., Patidar, L. and Thynell, S.T., 2018.
+[Improvement and validation of a detailed reaction mechanism for thermal decomposition of RDX in liquid phase](https://doi.org/10.1016/j.combustflame.2018.10.005).
+Combustion and Flame, 198, pp.455-465.
 1. Patidar, L., Khichar, M. and Thynell, S.T., 2018.
 [Identification of initial decomposition reactions in liquid-phase HMX using quantum mechanics calculations](https://doi.org/10.1016/j.combustflame.2017.09.042).
 Combustion and Flame, 188, pp.170-179.
 1. Patidar, L. and Thynell, S.T., 2017.
 [Quantum mechanics investigation of initial reaction pathways and early ring-opening reactions in thermal decomposition of liquid-phase RDX](https://doi.org/10.1016/j.combustflame.2016.12.024).
 Combustion and Flame, 178, pp.7-20.
 1. Shaikh, T., Patidar, L. and Chowdhury, A., 2017.
 [Experimental and numerical investigation of combustion in a hydrocarbon and gaseous oxygen fuelled rocket](https://doi.org/10.1016/j.applthermaleng.2016.08.222).
 Applied Thermal Engineering, 110, pp.1554-1567.